hazelshantz/easyeffects-collection/README.md

 IRS files are also provided, to be used with the convolver.

 ## Requirements:
+requires easyeffects and pipewire properly configured.

+On Arch Linux it can be installed with:
+`sudo pacman -S calf lsp-plugins-lv2 zam-plugins-lv2 mda.lv2 yelp easyeffects`

+Refer to your distro package manager to know the equivalent for eg, Linux Mint/Fedora.

+Most distros ship pipewire by default, as it's the recommended audio stack nowadays.

-requires easyeffects and pipewire properly configured. be sure that pipewire.conf, client.conf and pipewire-pulse.conf have the right quantum, and match the samplerate that windows uses for your audio card.
+Be sure that pipewire.conf, client.conf and pipewire-pulse.conf have the right quantum, and match the samplerate that windows uses for your audio card.

 Boot into windows, and look for the following settings: